Dashboard

 Adding custom fields

-To create a new custom field, click on the Add Custom Field button.
+To create a new custom field, click on the Create Field button:

-You can have an unlimited number of customer fields, however there is a limit to the number of fields you can use for segmentation (which are considered indexed fields).
+You can have an unlimited number of customer fields, however there is a limit to the number of fields you can use for segmentation.

 Custom field options